jensModvig/ml_ops_detect_ai_generated_text/reports/README.md

 > *We used a simple argparser, that worked in the following way: python my_script.py --lr 1e-3 --batch_size 25*
 >
 > Answer:
 The hyperparameter values were defined in hydra configuration files, and we integrated a hydra decorator into the 'train' function of the train_model.py file.
 This integration facilitated the insertion of hyperparameters and enabled the logging of both experiment performance and the hyperparameters utilized.
-To initiate an experiment, the command 'make train' was executed in the root directory, which subsequently activated train_model.py.
-Alternatively, running 'python train_model.py' directly would produce an identical outcome.
+To initiate an experiment.To run the function, just write in the terminal 'python ml_ops_detect_ai_generated_text/train_model.py' directly would produce the outcome.

 ### Question 13